Shotokan Karate

 For adults who want to get back to martial arts or start for the first time.

 Those already holding rank may attend wearing their rank belt.
-Tournament opportunities available, not required.
+They are expected to meet requirements of the rank or work back toward them.

 Students who want to advance belt rank may work up through Black Belt, based on merit and work.

-When
+When and Where

 Also Available - Thai Massage